opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

     To quickly select one or more known rules and dismiss others, first deselect all rules by turning off the **Rule name** toggle, then search for your target rule names and select each individually by turning its toggle on.
     {: .tip }

 1. Review the field mappings.
 Field mappings allow the system to accurately pass event data from the log to the detector and then use the data to trigger alerts.
-For more information about field mappings, see the [A note on field mappings](#a-note-on-field-names) section.
+For more information about field mappings, see the [A note on field names](#a-note-on-field-names) section.

 1. Choose whether or not to enable [threat intelligence]({{site.url}}{{site.baseurl}}/security-analytics/usage/detectors#threat-intelligence-feeds) feeds.
 Threat intelligence feeds only work with **standard** log types.